 What services are available for multicultural students?
-The Multicultural Student Services Center is located in 1320 of the Wilkinson Student Center, online at multicultural by email at mss@byu.edu, or by phone at 801-422-3065.
+The Multicultural Student Services Center is located in 1320 of the Wilkinson Student Center, online at multicultural by u.edu, by email at mss@byu.edu, or by phone at 801-422-3065.
 They provide services to help with financial aid, advisement, connection, and outreach programs.